Scott Barnhill Quartet

 Gilman, Jeff Alkire, Peppe Merolla, Peter Horvath, and Zigaboo

 He was heard here previously with the Scott Barnhill Quartet.

-Pianist and composer Dahveed Behroozi is a San Francisco Bay
+Pianist and composer Dahveed Behroozi (b.
+1981) is

-Area based musician.
+Area.
 His focus is in jazz, classical, and new music.
-He
+Dahveedís playing

 Dahveed has performed and recorded with Thomas Morgan, Tyshawn Sorey,

-Originally from San Jose CA, Dahveed received his BA from the Manhattan
+Originally from San Jose, California, Dahveed received his BA degree in

 Dahveed is also an active educator and serves on the faculty of Gavilan